 Dorothy’s Ruby Slippers

-The magical shoes, changed from the book's silver slippers to those with an iridescent red hue, were created by Gilbert Adrian, MGM Studios’s chief costume designer, and played a central role in the film.
-Dorothy obtained them from Glinda, the Good Witch of the North, and kept them from the Wicked Witch of the West in order to get home.
+In Baum's book, Dorothy's magic slippers are silver; for the movie, they were changed to ruby red to show up more vividly against the yellow-brick road.
+Created by Gilbert Adrian, MGM Studios’ chief costume designer, they played a central role in the film.
+In the story, Dorothy obtains them from Glinda, the Good Witch of the North, and kept them from the Wicked Witch of the West in order to get home.

 The Ruby Slippers